+Scholars have offered different parameters by which to define and delineate the singular features of Western culture, but they are unanimous in pointing to particular institutions, beliefs and customs (Nir 2010).
+Karl Deutsch (1981) presents eight central features of Western civilization, including the legacy of the classical world, Catholicism and Protestantism.
+Historically, Western Christianity, first Catholic and later Protestant, is the most salient feature of Western civilization.

-Religion is a typical hallmark of culture.
+Religion is a hallmark of culture.
 Systems of thought and cultural values are reflected in the religious doctrines of a given culture.
 The culture and Christian religion of the West are based on the Jewish scriptures, which were spread across the Roman Empire.
 Christianity has based itself on the canonical Bible along with additional Jewish texts.
-Those were cut off the Jewish canon by Rabbinic Judaism over 1,500 years ago, and have remained doubtful ever since (Malkin 2003, 44).
+Those were cut off from the Jewish canon by rabbinic Judaism over 1,500 years ago, and have remained doubtful ever since (Malkin 2003: 44).
 The Bible is perceived by both religions as a sacred text, absolute truth, and a product of divine revelation.
 The Lutheran Reformation further strengthened the importance of the scriptures, while the Catholic Church augmented the authority of the scriptures with that of tradition.
-Luther, however, denied this traditional authority with the argument of Sola Scriptura; that the Bible should be read not because it is open to individual interpretation, but because it is the most coherent book.
-The Reformation has thus placed the Jewish scriptures at the heart of European identity (HaCohen 2006, 23).
-Thus, we explore the roots of the Western cultural perception of the separation of Man from nature, as well as man’s control over nature, through an examination of biblical texts.
+Luther, however, denied this traditional authority with the argument of sola scriptura; that the Bible should be read not because it is open to individual interpretation, but because it is the most coherent book.
+The Reformation has thus placed the Jewish scriptures at the heart of European identity (HaCohen 2006: 23).
+Thus, I will examine the roots of the pro-dominion attitude toward nature in the biblical text, through a consideration of comparisons with the classical tradition.

-Man’s separation from nature in the Bible is manifested in two ways: first is the separation of divinity from nature; and second is the separation of man from nature, his position as supreme in the hierarchy of all creatures, lord of all creation, and his ability to participate in creating natural reality.

-The Separation of God from Nature
+The Division between Divinity and Nature

-The conception of the world as by a creator who determines the design of all things according to his will is agreed upon by the three monotheistic religions and is rooted in the Bible.
-The God of the Bible is described as an independent entity, an entity separate from both nature and man.
-“The fundamental idea of the Israelite faith was bound from the beginning to a total split between God and the world … God and the world are two beings.”
-(Kaufmann 1971, 245) According to Kaufmann, the crucial difference between idolatry and biblical faith is not limited to the question of multiple gods versus a single god, but extends also to the essence of God and his attitude towards the world.
-The God of Israel is not enslaved to nature or to matter; he is the creator of nature by the power of his sovereign will.
-God does not battle fate or time, because he is “calling the generations from the beginning” (Isaiah 41:4).
-This is fundamentally different from gods who are bound by the laws and orders of nature, who are born and give birth to every living creature, and who can be defeated and expelled (Gelander 2009, 86).
-According to the beliefs of biblical man the power of God transcends every phenomenon of nature, and thus, it is crucial that he knows God’s will rather than be familiar with the order of nature itself.
+The conception of the world as created by a creator who determines the design of all things according to his will is agreed upon by the three monotheistic religions and is rooted in the Bible.
+The God of the Bible is described as an independent entity, an entity separate from both nature and humanity.
+‘The fundamental idea of the Israelite faith was bound from the beginning to a total split between God and the world … God and the world are two beings’ (Kaufmann 1971: 245).
+According to Kaufmann, the God of Israel is not enslaved to nature or to matter; he is the creator of nature by the power of His sovereign will.
+God does not battle fate or time, because he is ‘calling the generations from the beginning’ (Isaiah 41:4).
+This is fundamentally different from gods who are bound by the laws and orders of nature, who are born and give birth to every living creature, and who can be defeated and expelled (Gelander 2009: 86).
+According to the biblical belief system, the power of God transcends every phenomenon of nature, and thus, it is crucial that he knows God’s will rather than be familiar with the order of nature itself.
 The idea of a Greek kosmos, i.e., an entirety of all things, which is complete in itself, is foreign to biblical thought.
-Biblical thought succeeded in overpowering the tendency of Antiquity to endow nature with mysterious power; nature is not an object of worship (Heschel 1976).
-Biblical man recognizes the existence of a natural order upon which he can rely; however, this order is embedded in nature by the will of God and he is eternally dependent on it.
+Biblical thought succeeded in overpowering the tendency of antiquity to endow nature with mysterious power; nature is not an object of worship (Heschel 1976).
+The Bible recognizes the existence of a natural order upon which he can rely; however, this order is embedded in nature by the will of God and he is eternally dependent on it.